-With this I want to say that the EMD is still as you can see important nowadays, although not as important as it used to be, and there are many factors that influence the Seo that make any domain name surpass an EMD.
+With this, I want to say that the EMD is still as you can see important nowadays, although not as important as it used to be, and many factors influence the Seo that makes any domain name surpass an EMD.

-The website has an acceptable content work behind and a careful onpage optimisation, but it has a lot of faults that I must improve such as the creation of a blog (Google likes a website to be updated and this one doesn’t do it), providing it with quality external links etc?
+The website has acceptable content work behind and careful on-page optimisation, but it has a lot of faults that I must improve such as the creation of a blog (Google likes a website to be updated and this one doesn’t do it), providing it with quality external links etc?

 It has hardly had any visits, nor have I intended it to have them, as it has been a test page.
 With the new algorithm change with the arrival of Google Penguin, this page has benefited without having hardly anything.
 (I will explain later how these “little animals” affect the positioning of your website.